 21. How will you recover a lost control file?

-- Start the database in the NOMOUNT mode
+- Start the database in NOMOUNT mode.

-- Mount the database
+- Mount the database.

-- Recover the database
+- Recover the database.

-- Open the database
+- Open the database.

 The redo log’s main purpose is to keep track of all data changes.
-If a failure stops personalised data from being permanently written to data files, corrections may be made from the redo log, ensuring that the work is never wasted.
+If a failure stops personalized data from being permanently written to data files, corrections may be made from the redo log, ensuring that the work is never wasted.

-23. Define Parameter files?
+23. Define Parameter Files.

 A parameter file is a text file that includes a list of initialization parameters as well as their values.
 Initialization parameters are defined in a parameter file that is exclusive to your installation.